 If you are unsure whether you will be able to check-in 24 hours prior to your flight, purchase EarlyBird Check-In.

 I prefer not to spend any more money than I have to but found EarlyBird Check-In useful for those occasions I know I will not be able to manually check in.
 Effective March 14, 2016, the cost for EarlyBird Check-In is $15.00 one-way per person.
 When you purchase EarlyBird Check-In, Southwest automatically checks you in and assigns your boarding position within 36 hours of your flight’s departure.
 Southwest Early Bird Check In doesn’t guarantee an A boarding position, but you most likely will be in the A or early B group.
-Here is a bit more information about EarlyBird Check-In from Southwest.com.
+(See related post: EarlyBird Check-In: Is it Worth It?)

 Pay even more money or fly more often to guarantee early boarding.

 The only way to absolutely guarantee an A1-A15 boarding position on Southwest is to purchase a Business Select fare.
 This isn’t the most attractive option for leisure passengers though as the fare is more expensive.
 If you still want a crack at that A1-A15 spot but don’t want to purchase a Business Select fare, you can try Upgraded Boarding.
 Warning: this is not a guaranteed option as it may not be available.
 On the day of travel, inquire at the gate or ticket counter before the boarding process begins.
 If Upgraded Boarding is available, you can secure a boarding position in the A1-A15 group for $30 or $40 per flight, depending on your itinerary.

 Southwest Airlines Rapid Rewards members with A-List and A-List Preferred status are also automatically assigned boarding positions ahead of general boarding – just like EarlyBird but without the fee.
 Not much you can do about that.